Exactly How To Use These 12 Delicious Sugar Substitutes In Your Cooking

 2. Maple Syrup

-The benefits of maple syrup are aplenty: It comes directly from a plant’s sap and contains more than antioxidants.
-Go for the real stuff, and spread it over waffles or use it in homemade granola.
+The benefits of maple syrup are aplenty: It comes directly from a plant’s sap and contains over 24 different antioxidants.
+Go for the real stuff (check the label to avoid “maple-flavoured” corn syrup) and use it to add a rich, woody sweetness to homemade granola or morning oats.

 3. Lemon